openelections/docs/preprocessing.md

 Another approach could use a programming language (preferably Python) to read and parse a text or HTML results file and create a CSV file.
 An example is the [Python parser for results in Josephine County, Oregon](https://github.com/openelections/openelections-data-or/blob/master/josephine_parser.py).

+## Using OCR

+For image-based PDF files ([here's an example](https://github.com/openelections/openelections-sources-or/blob/master/Lincoln/G1172000.PDF) from Lincoln County, Oregon), performing OCR can make it possible to avoid data entry and parse the results as data.
+There are several options for OCR, but they usually require purchasing software.
+If you have the professional version of Acrobat, able2Extract or similar software, you can take PDF files and do OCR on their contents.
+If you don't have access to any of those, please contact us at openelections@gmail.com and we can figure out a way to make it work.

+Because OCR is a tricky process that isn't always accurate, you'll need to review the results to ensure that they are correct - in particular, check rows in which the votes are 0 or contain 5, 6 or 8.

 ## Supporting code

 In some cases, scraping and processing the raw data requires Python code.
 Processing scripts should be placed in a ``bin`` directory and any common supporting code should go in a packaged named ``openelexdata.us.{state_abbreviation}}``, but we're happy to accept one-off scrapers and the output.
 We prefer Python, but are most concerned about the quality of the data, so if Ruby or Node is more your thing, contact us on [Github](https://github.com/openelections), [Twitter](https://twitter.com/openelex) or by email at openelections@gmail.com and we'll figure it out.